MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/using-crescendo-cmdlets.md

 The Crescendo module includes a set of cmdlets that create various Crescendo object types.
 You can use these cmdlets to create a Crescendo configuration without the need to manually edit a JSON file.

-During the design of Crescendo, these cmdlets were created as helper functions that were not intended to be exported for public use.
-Because of this, these cmdlets do not provide the best developer experience for creating a configuration.
+During the design of Crescendo, these cmdlets were created before the decision that module and cmdlet creation could be better served by a declarative approach.
+Their utility was still obvious, so the decision was made to support both approaches.

 > [!IMPORTANT]
 > Since developer tools like Visual Studio Code (VS Code) provide IntelliSense based on the JSON